 A funny thing happened along the way, though.
 DARPA ended up funding some of the most amazingly useful technologies of all time—including the computer network on which this page resides.

 —William Saletan, The New York Times

-Often imitated, never duplicated, DARPA today funds work on bionic arms that move, sense, and wear like native limbs, cars that can drive themselves through traffic, air-breathing engines capable of flight six times the speed of sound, ultra-efficient solar panels, jet fuel made from vegetable oil, and other technologies that, if successful, could improve the lives of millions of people and the health of the planet.
+Often imitated, never duplicated, DARPA today funds work on bionic arms that move, sense, and wear like native limbs, advanced artificial intelligence, air-breathing engines capable of flight six times the speed of sound, ultra-efficient solar panels, and other technologies that, if successful, could improve the lives of millions of people as well as national security.